bahung1221/microsia/README.md

   })
 })

-// Call directly from service will auto service.call('foo.foo', {})
+// Call directly from service will create new context service.call('foo.foo', {})
     .then(data => console.log(data))
 ```